rachanahegde/tarot-card-reader/README.md

 - Users can select 3 tarot cards (with card flip animation).
 -	View three card tarot reading with explanations

-## Ideas for extending this project
+## Ideas for extending and improving this project
 I did not have time to finish building the AI chat even though I have included it in the design files below.
 Ideally, users will be able to ask an AI virtual assistant questions about their tarot reading and it significance.
 I chose not to finish this aspect of the project because it required learning to work with Node JS which I haven't learned yet.
 Without adding more complexity to this project (i.e. in the form of using Node JS, etc.), I wouldn't be able to securely make API calls and this was beyond the scope of what I had planned.
+I also wanted to improve the design for the mobile UI because it's a little more cluttered than I intended.
+I also recognise that some of the card images aren't precisely the same size as each other which can affect the layout of the page in minor ways.
+However, due to time cosntraints, I felt it would be best to move on.

 ### AI Chat Functionality Design (for future additions)
  * Open the AI chat window, which allows users to ask questions about their tarot card reading.